 Bitbank Withdrawal fees

-Bitbank charges a withdrawal fee amounting to 0.0001 BTC when you withdraw BTC.
-This is far below the global industry average (0.000812 BTC per BTC-withdrawal according to this report performed by us here at Cryptowisser.com.
+Bitbank charges a withdrawal fee amounting to 0.0006 BTC when you withdraw BTC.
+This is a bit above the global industry average, being 0.000643 BTC per BTC-withdrawal according to this report performed by us here at Cryptowisser.com.

 Bitbank offers wire transfer as a deposit method, but credit cards are not a permitted deposit method.
 If you for any reason want to buy cryptos with your credit card, then this exchange is off boundaries for you.
 However, as the exchange accepts deposit of fiat currencies at all, it distinguishes itself from many exchanges that only allows deposits in cryptocurrencies.